 Daniel Borgström served in the U.S. Marine Corps during the Kennedy years.

 He now lives in the San Francisco Bay Area and writes on various topics including travel, history, and struggles against corporate dominance.
+Daniel is a member of the KPFA local station board.

 He can be reached at: firstname.lastname@example.org.